 ‘Back to normal’ seems so far away.

 But what resources are in place to help you transition your kids back into school after Coronavirus has passed?
+Especially your child with a sensory disorder?
 There are things you can do to prepare.

 Right now, most people who can work from home, are.
 Stores are mostly closed.
 Businesses have shut their doors.
 And schools have been canceled for – well, we don’t know for how long.

 For parents, like us, who have children on the autism spectrum, it could be a real issue.
 Autism, anxiety and sensory overload are a combination problem,

 Austism Specturm Disorder (ASD) + Sensory Processing Disorder (SPD) = TT!

 Getting our son into Kindergarten was extremely difficult in the first place.

 He is on the Autism spectrum and has Sensory Processing Disorder.
 The daily resistance, sporadic meltdowns, watching him struggle to fit in.
 There was a time when we even thought about homeschooling him.
 But we worked hard, our support team worked hard, and he worked hard, to get on track.

 Now just like that, all of that work, our schedule, timetable, the routine, HIS routine – lost.

 This will be an issue we will need to consider when, or even before, we see schools re-open and life gets back to normal.